Gums & Gum Disease

 Often when you notice white spots after a whitening treatment, it is a matter of white spots that were there before the treatment and were just made more noticeable by the treatment.
 Generally, white spots only last for a short time after the treatment, at most for a few days afterward.
 Sometimes small white spots can appear because of poor calcium deposits.
 White spots do not warrant concern and vanish as the treatment progresses.Back to top

-Your child should be at least 12 years old before you start introducing him to products such as mouthwash and whitening products.
-At this point, he’ll have all of his permanent teeth.
+Your child should be at least 12 years old before you start introducing them to products such as mouthwash and whitening products.
+At this point, they’ll have all of their permanent teeth.
 Consult your family dentist if you want to try a whitening treatment.
 OTC whitening strips or rinse or toothpaste may be more viable options to try before pricey professional whitening procedures that insurance does not cover.
 And because stained teeth can be caused by a diet that needs a nutritional boost, try to pinpoint the cause with your dentist before embarking on a treatment.Back to top

 Also known in technical terms as sodium bicarbonate, baking soda is an abrasive material that can scrub away stains thereby maintaining the current color of your teeth.
 Baking soda can be effective for surface stains, but it cannot go as deep as a chemical like peroxide.Back to top